AltspaceVR/AltspaceSDK-wiki/Optimization/Optimizing-Geometry-Count.md

 ## Description
 Geometry Count is the number of individual geometries rendered by your app.
 Geometry instances lead to additional draw calls when rendering your app.

+Rendering a large number of geometries can also cause poor load-time performance.

 Note: Geometry Count represents all the geometries you have ever renderered into the scene, even if you stop using the geometry later in the app's lifetime.

 ## Causes